 Other common physical withdrawal symptoms include a headache, dizziness, fatigue, cough, excessive mucus production, and stomach upset.
 Again, the first week should see the end of these symptoms, and many people find them to be a mild discomfort at worse.
 Most are symptoms of the body returning to normal and working to reverse the damage done by nicotine.

 Most smokers who have tried to quit but failed tend to note that the psychological withdrawal symptoms to be far worse than the physical.
 Extreme mood swings, anxiety, anger, even depression, are all commonly reported.
 These emotional roller coasters work alongside the cravings and reinforce the idea that nicotine use is necessary to be ‘normal,’ ‘calm,’ or ‘happy.’
 Relapse becomes an easy option when rationalizing that just one cigarette is the only thing necessary to feel good again.

 How Effective is Quitting Cold Turkey?

-Overall, most people who attempt to quit smoking cold turkey will eventually begin smoking again, although some may at least cut down from their previous tobacco usage.
-This is in large part due to the withdrawal symptoms previously mentioned, but many also start smoking again due to social pressures and triggers.
+Overall, most people who attempt to quit smoking cold turkey will eventually begin smoking again, although some may at least cut down on their previous tobacco usage.
+This is in large part due to the withdrawal symptoms previously mentioned; many also start smoking again due to social pressures and triggers.
 For instance, someone who smokes socially may be more likely to return to smoking after having “just one” while out with friends.